angeljayakumar/online-retail-analysis/README.md

 During the ETL process, InvoiceDate was correctly converted to datetime.

-However, when saved to CSV and reloaded in another notebook, it appeared as object (string).
+However, when saved to CSV and reloaded in another notebook, it appeared as object .

 This occurred because CSV files store dates as plain text.